 Determine what your group is and what it isn’t.
 If you are establishing a formal mastermind group, your guidelines may include not complaining, self-promoting, etc. It may be a group for like-minded business professionals who get together to collaborate, give and get feedback, celebrate wins and work through challenges in order to reach their goals.
 Mastermind groups don’t work if you don’t show up, so you can create a penalty system with either a monetary fee (i.e. $5-10) for missing meetings where the funds are collected for something fun at the end of the year.
-Another option is using a strike number and you are out kind of thing.
+Another option is using a strike and you are out kind of thing.

 4. How will you be meeting and how often?

-The easiest way to meet is virtually with a zoom or a Google hangout session.
+The easiest way to meet is virtual with a zoom or a Google hangout session.
 Some groups do choose to have a local mastermind where they can meet in person at least once a month.
 Most groups meet once a week, but you can also do twice weekly if you are meeting online.
-Having a private Facebook group also allows you to stay in touch during the week to continue conversations, post any insights that come up, additional challenges, weekly goals and wins, etc.
+Having a private Facebook group also allows you to stay in touch during the week to continue conversations, post any insights that come up, additional challenges, weekly goals, and wins, etc.